abbyazari/abbyazari.github.io/_research/mars.md

 ---
-title: "Planetary Plasma Transport II.
-Terrestial Planets - The Evolution of Mars' Magnetic Field"
+title: "Planetary Plasma Transport I. Terrestial Planets - The Evolution of Mars' Magnetic Field"
 excerpt: "Building a new picture of Mars' interaction with the solar wind."
 collection: portfolio
 ---